YV3399/E-jet-family-YV/Documentation/guide.markdown

 nmi; the upper deck can be configured to the customer's needs, and may include a double-sized galley, master suite with a king-size double bed and bathroom, large flatscreen, etc. A cargo compartment is also situated on the upper deck.
-Typical configurations seats 12-19 passengers and their luggage.
+Typical configurations seat 12-19 passengers and their luggage.

 ## Preflight